instructor-ai/instructor/docs/examples/extracting_tables.md

-# Extracting Tables From Images
+# Extracting Tables using GPT-Vision

 This post demonstrates how to use Python's type annotations and OpenAI's new vision model to extract tables from images and convert them into markdown format.
 This method is particularly useful for data analysis and automation tasks.